 The tea leaf from any tea farm will change slightly every year.
 Just like the grapes from a good wine, slight changes in climate and soil conditions will affect the tea plant and ultimately the flavour from the leaf.

-Popular Types Of Tea & Where It Comes From
+Popular Types of Tea and Where It Comes From

 Each type of tea has its own characteristics including a different taste and differing health benefits.
 After water, it is the most widely consumed drink in the world.